neitsa/neitsa.github.io/games/rimworld/preparelanding/terrain_tab.md

 ![road selection](assets/select_road.png)

-The vanilla game offers 5 road types (from the smallest to the biggest):
+The vanilla game offers five road types (from the smallest to the biggest):

 - Dirt path
 - Dirt Road